You’ve been on a spiritual path for a while but still feel stuck and frustrated, at a standstill.

 I saw how we’re an infinitesimal part of a boundless existence yet by being a part of it, we’re also boundless and infinite; nothing and everything.

+but I digress.
 In 2010, I noticed many of my clients were coming back to me for years because their issues and ailments were recurring.
 I found myself telling them the same things over and over again.

 I realised they’d been coming to me to fix their bodies and wanted to feel better about their lives without making any inner changes or addressing underlying personal issues.